carcasanchez/QuestManager/README.md

 ## System Explanation
 Our game is a Zelda-esque adventure, controlled with WASD.
 Don't blame the map so much: it's enough for what we will doing here.
-The first point we need to make is concrete our quest design. ¿What states our quests have?¿How many types of quest we have?¿Can we complete the quest in different ways? ¿How a quest is completed, and what happens then?
+The first point we need to make is concrete our quest design.
+What states our quests have?
+How many types of quest we have?¿Can we complete the quest in different ways?
+How a quest is completed, and what happens then?
 Templatize our quests and following a pattern is important.

 For the purpose of this tutorial, I have reduced this design to the minimum:
 -Our quests have three states: sleep (the player haven't found the quest yet), active (the player is doing the quest right now), and closed (the quest is finished).